api-platform/docs/core/jwt.md

 ### Adding endpoint to SwaggerUI to retrieve a JWT token

-LexikJWTAuthenticationBundle has an integration with API Platform to automatically add an OpenAPI endpoint to conveniently retrieve the token in Swagger UI.

-If you need to modify the default configuration, you can do it in the dedicated configuration file:
+The integration between LexikJWTAuthenticationBundle and API Platform does not automatically add an OpenAPI endpoint to retrieve the token in Swagger UI.
+If you want to have this functionality, you need to modify the default configuration , you can do it in the dedicated configuration file:

 ```yaml
 # config/packages/lexik_jwt_authentication.yaml